wmde/Diff/README.md

 Implementations provided by Diff:

-* ListDiffer: Differ that only looks at the values of the arrays (and thus ignores key differences).
+* `ListDiffer`: Differ that only looks at the values of the arrays (and thus ignores key differences).
-* MapDiffer: Differ that does an associative diff between two arrays, with the option to do this recursively.
+* `MapDiffer`: Differ that does an associative diff between two arrays, with the option to do this recursively.
-* CallbackListDiffer: Since 0.5.
+* `CallbackListDiffer`: Since 0.5.
 Differ that only looks at the values of the arrays and compares them with a callback.
-* OrderedListDiffer: Since 0.9.
+* `OrderedListDiffer`: Since 0.9.
 Differ that looks at the order of the values and the values of the arrays.

 Both Differ objects come with a few options that can be used to change their behaviour.

-All differ functionality can be found in <code>includes/differ</code>.
+All differ functionality can be found in [src/Differ].

 ### Patcher

-The third component that comes with the Diff library is a set of classes implementing the Patcher interface.
+The third component that comes with the Diff library is a set of classes implementing the `Patcher` interface.
 This interface contains a single simple method:

 ```php